Advertiser Disclosure

 Here, we see the following combinations for using Points + Cash:

-• The standard cost of 17,700 points and $48.43 taxes and fees.
+• The standard cost of 15,500 points and $56.86 taxes and fees.

-• Converting the $48.43 taxes and fees into 4,483 points for “Points Only” at 1cpp.
+• Converting the $56.86 taxes and fees into 5,686 points for “Points Only” at 1 cent per point.

-• Converting 3,500 Aeroplan points into $76.45 at 2.18cpp.
+• Converting 3,100 Aeroplan points into $76.45 at 2.18cpp.

-• Converting 7,000 Aeroplan points into $152.92 at 2.18cpp.
+• Converting 6,200 Aeroplan points into $152.92 at 2.18cpp.

 Use Aeroplan points to book flights in Premium Economy on Air Canada

-The answer is that the valuations used to calculate the Points + Cash amounts can vary based on a number of different parameters, including the chosen routing, the regular amount of points required, and Air Canada’s own valuation of their Aeroplan currency at any given moment in time.
+The answer is that the valuations used to calculate the Points + Cash amounts can vary based on a number of different parameters, including the chosen routing, the regular amount of points required, and Air Canada’s own valuation of their currency at any given moment in time.

 Therefore, a general rule of thumb of how the valuations are calculated under the Points + Cash feature might be as follows:

-• ~2cpp when exchanging cash for points (at the 80% and 60% tiers)
+• ~2 cents per point when exchanging cash for points (at the 80% and 60% tiers)

-Is Points + Cash a Good Deal?
+Is Aeroplan Points + Cash a Good Deal?

-However, Points + Cash can be helpful for those situations when you don’t have enough points to book the full award, but would be happy to top-up the difference using cash in order to secure a booking anyway.
+However, Points + Cash can be helpful for those situations when you don’t have enough points to book the full award, but would be happy to top up the difference using cash in order to secure a booking anyway.

 If you have enough points in your account to cover some, but not all, of the cost, then you’ll see which levels are available with the balance of points in your account on the “Review” screen.